mrbungle64/ioBroker.switchbot-ble/README.md

 It is recommended to use version 12.x or 14.x of Node.js.

-The minimum required version is still 10.x, **but that will change soon**.
+The minimum required version is 12.x

 Before installing the adapter, some linux libraries related Bluetooth as follows if the OS is Ubuntu/Debian/Raspbian.